AubreyUndiPhiri/Concierge-Then-end/README.md

 ## **Database Collection Schema Reference**

-To successfully rebuild or maintain the Nkhosi Livingstone Lodge database, create the following five collections in the Wix Content Manager with the specified fields.
+To successfully rebuild or maintain the concierge database, create the following five collections in the Wix Content Manager with the specified fields.

 1. PendingRequests
 This is the core operational collection used for real-time order tracking and staff fulfillment.